nwaebom66/pythonnative/libs/pythonnative/README.md

 # PythonNative

-PythonNative is a cross-platform UI toolkit for Python.
+PythonNative is a cross-platform Python tool kit for Android and iOS.
 It allows you to create native UI elements such as buttons and labels in a Pythonic way, regardless of whether you're running on iOS or Android.

 ## Installation